Piecewise deterministic sampling with splitting schemes: Expansion of the invariant measure of splitting schemes for BPS and ZZS

-\begin{remark} In Section \ref{sec:ergodicity} we will see cases where a splitting scheme may admit more than one invariant measure.
+where $\mu(x,v) = \nu(v) \pi(x)$, $\pi$ is the target and $\nu$ is a distribution on the velocity vector. \end{assumption} \begin{remark} {In Section \ref{sec:ergodicity} we discuss cases where a splitting scheme may admit more than one invariant measure.
 In such cases it is not immediately clear what the expansion \eqref{eq:ansatz} means.
-In order to make \eqref{eq:ansatz} consistent as $\delta \to 0$, in those cases we consider $\mu_\delta$ as the limit of the law of the splitting scheme as the number of steps tends to infinity when the process is started according to $\mu$. \end{remark}
+In order to make \eqref{eq:ansatz} consistent as $\delta \to 0$, in those cases we consider $\mu_\delta$ as the limit of the law of the splitting scheme as the number of steps tends to infinity when the process is started according to $\mu$.} \end{remark} \begin{remark} In order to establish Assumption \ref{ass:exp_inv_meas} rigorously one would typically rely on estimates on the semigroup, for instance establishing decay of its derivatives.
+For diffusion processes analogous results have been established using a variety of techniques \citep{CrisanOttobre,Kopec16}, but adapting these techniques to PDMPs is challenging.
+One of the main reasons for this is that PDE based approaches often make use of smoothing and, unlike diffusion processes, PDMPs do not have smoothing properties (for example, the proof in \citet{Kopec16} relies on use of the Bismut-Elworthy formula, which is not true for PDMP).
+One result in this direction is Theorem~5.13 in \citet{bertazzi2021approximations}, which establishes convergence of the first order derivative for the semigroup of a ZZS.
+Notice that in order to establish \eqref{eq:ansatz} we would also require higher order derivatives. \end{remark}